 Going over your legal rights is a must.
 This goes especially in cases where it will be done for free with no monetary obligation, as Ehline Law offers.
 We will travel anywhere in California to discuss your legal options and possible next steps.
 Furthermore, in some cases, we can pay for medical costs upfront.
 This helps give peace of mind to you and your loved ones dealing with the aftermath of such an attack.

 Michael Ehline is the head attorney of the Ehline Law Firm, Personal Injury Attorneys, APLC.
 This story was crucial to me for several reasons.
-First, as the head of one of the most successful personal injury firms in Southern California, I’ve seen terrible dog injuries before, especially dealing with children.
+First, as the head of one of Southern California’s most successful personal injury firms, I’ve seen terrible dog injuries before, especially dealing with children.
 This is a particular issue for me.
 I want to avoid as many future dog attacks as possible.

 I also want to ensure that little Bridger is honored for his exemplary service to his family.
 It’s a topic that is important to me.
 I served with true heroes and brave men during my time in the United States Marine Corps.
 I see that same bravery and dedication beyond self in this young man.
 I know that he will accomplish much during his life.
 If you want to learn more about my thoughts on personal injury cases, keep reading this site.
 I’ll update you on similar incidents over the coming weeks and months.
 Furthermore, I’m always available at losangeles@ehlinelaw.com.